-- Handling PrecautionsAvoid exposure.
+Handling Precautions Avoid exposure.
 Contact the company/institution Radiation Safety Officer.
 Care should be taken to minimize radiation exposure.
 Handling time should be kept to a minimum.
 Appropriate radiation shielding should be used.
 Use of syringe shields and tongs are recommended.
 Keep material in a lead container.
 Avoid direct handling by using remote manipulation tools.
 Obtain appropriate governmental licenses to possess and handle radioactive material.
 Keep away from heat and sources of ignition.
-For a complete discussion of Handling and Storage information, please consult the full prescribing information. - Storage Conditions Store at controlled room temperature of 15 30°C. Storage and disposal of product should be controlled in a manner compliant with applicable governmental regulations pertaining to radionuclides.
+For a complete discussion of Handling and Storage information, please consult the full prescribing information.

+- Storage Conditions Store at room temperature.
+Storage and disposal of product should be controlled in a manner compliant with applicable governmental regulations pertaining to radionuclides.
 Store and handle in a designated area.
 Keep away from heat, sparks and flames. - Container Requirements Store in sturdy containers appropriate to maintain the integrity of this material for its intended use.